PhilipPragerUrbina/TensorMath/readme.md

 # TensorMath
 ### A header-only linear algebra library
-*WIP*

 Designed to be a lightweight alternative to libraries like Eigen.

 Perfect for small computer graphics, physics, or machine learning projects.

-Planned Components:
+Components:
-- matrices
+- Matrices
-- vectors
+- Vectors
-- fixed size vectors(serializable)
+- Constant size vectors(serializable)
-- Cameras
+- Constant size matrices(serializable)
-- bounding boxes
-- Tensors(n dimensional matrices)

-Planned Features:
+Features:
 - Header only
 - All the utilities you will ever need
 - Completely integrated types, lots of operators
 - Documented and tested
 - Clean commented code, easy to modify

+Potential Future Features:
 - Some extra goodies for GPU acceleration

-Potential Features:
+- CUDA version and Cuda math interoperability
+- Tensors(n dimensional matrices)
 - Sparse matrices
-- Voxel grids
-- Some optimizations
-- Other types(not just doubles)
+- Templated version(not just doubles)
+- Maximum matrix multiplication optimizations(memory layout, multithreading, chunking, etc)